Somali Bantus: Profile

-Many Somali Bantus have also retained their ancestral social structures, with their Bantu tribe of origin in southeastern Africa serving as the principal form of social stratification.
-Smaller units of societal organization are divided according to matrilineal kinship groups, the latter of which are often interchangeable with ceremonial dance groupings.
+Many have retained ancestral social structures, with Bantu tribal origins in southeastern Africa serving as a principal form of social organization.
+Smaller units are further divided according to matrilineal kinship groups, the latter of which are often interchangeable with ceremonial dance groupings.
 Meanwhile, they do maintain some traditions of their own, such as the common act of basket weaving.
 Another important cultural aspect of the Bantu people consists art using bright colors and fabrics.
 Primarily for security reasons, some Somali Bantus have attempted to attach themselves to groups within the Somalis' indigenous patrilineal clan system of social stratification.
 These Bantus are referred to by the Somalis as sheegato or sheegad (literally "pretenders"), meaning they are not ethnically Somali and are attached to a Somali group on an adoptive, client basis.
 Somali Bantus that have retained their ancestral southeast African traditions have likewise been known to level sarcasm at other Bantus who have tried to associate themselves with their Somali patrons, albeit without any real animosity (the civil war has actually served to strengthen relationships between the various Bantu sub-groups).

-All told, there has been very little co-mingling between Somali Bantus and Somalis.
+There has been very little co-mingling between Somali Bantus and Somalis.
 Formal intermarriage is extremely rare, and typically results in ostracism the few times it does occur.

 Post-1991

-During the Somali Civil War, many Bantu were forced from their lands in the lower Juba River valley, as militiamen from various Somali clans took control of the area.
+During the Somali Civil War, many Bantu were forced from their lands in the lower Juba River valley, as various Somali militias took control of the area.
 Being visible minorities and possessing little in the way of firearms, the Bantu were particularly vulnerable to violence and looting by gun-toting militiamen.

-To escape war and famine, tens of thousands of Bantus fled to refugee camps like Dadaab in neighboring Kenya, with most vowing never to return to Somalia.
+Immediately following the outbreak of the civil war, warring factions forced the Somali Bantu off their fertile lands around the Jubba river and their food stocks were looted.
+The largest flow of refugees occurred in 1992, when gunfights along the Jubba River became more frequent.
+Due to the subsequent famine, around 45% of Somali Bantus fled Somalia.
+Tens of thousands of Bantus fled to refugee camps like Dadaab in neighboring Kenya, with most vowing never to return to Somalia.
 In 1991, 12,000 Bantu people were displaced into Kenya, and nearly 3,300 were estimated to have returned to Tanzania.
-In 2002, the International Organization for Migration (IOM) moved a large number of Bantu refugees 1500 km to Kakuma in northwest Kenya because it was safer to process them for resettlement farther away from the Somali border.
+In 2002, the International Organization for Migration (IOM) moved a large number of Bantu refugees 1500kms to Kakuma in northwest Kenya because it was safer to process them for resettlement farther away from the Somali border.
+Many Bantu refugees in Kenya fear to return to Somalia, feeling that as a threatened minority they would become still more vulnerable.

+Many Somali Bantu also fled to neighboring Yemen.